-The Council will employ the facilities of a commercial accredited collection company and a properly accredited and experienced laboratory to undertake the workplace drug and alcohol testing process.
+The Council has its own digital fingerprint testing and breathalyser kit to undertake the workplace drug and alcohol testing process.

-The misuse of drugs, alcohol, solvents or any other substances may have adverse physical, psychological or behavioural effects which may impair health, impair job performance, create unsafe working conditions, and compromises the Council's health, safety, environmental or security arrangements and which could render the Council or the individual concerned liable to prosecution.
+The misuse of drugs, alcohol, solvents, or any other substances may have adverse physical, psychological, or behavioural effects which may impair health, impair job performance, create unsafe working conditions, and compromises the Council's health, safety, environmental or security arrangements and which could render the Council, or the individual concerned liable to prosecution.